 - Installation of flood-resistant hand pumps and sanitation structures, and hand pump toolkit and training support for Boma level mechanics and WASH Committees.

-IOM’s programmes will focus on disaster risk reduction and preparedness, to enhance community resilience such that their knowledge and coping mechanisms are increased to meet the challenges of climate shocks; and enhance the effectiveness of disaster risk mitigation measures to mitigate displacement and food insecurity; and inform and influence policymakers and humanitarian community on disaster risk reduction.
-IOM will:
+IOM’s programmes will focus on disaster risk reduction and preparedness, to enhance community resilience such that their knowledge and coping mechanisms are increased to meet the challenges of climate shocks; and enhance effectiveness of disaster risk mitigation measures to mitigate displacement and food insecurity; and inform and influence policymakers and humanitarian community on disaster risk reduction.

 - Support the Ministry of Humanitarian Affairs and Disaster Management on the development of a comprehensive Disaster Risk Management Policy.